yysierra/Hiking-Trails/README.md

 The project itself was very last minute and rushed.
 At the time of making this project, I found it to be very difficult, and a little buggy.
 Images and pictures don't load properly.
 I'll possibly update the files in the future to ensure those issues are fixed, but for now it is what it is.

-Below is a description of the containers/data structures I choose to use for the project.
+Below is a description of the containers/data structures I chose to use for the project.
 The portion was written on 12/14/23.

 # 12/14